-With a selection of soft, sandy beaches, a host of family-friendly attractions and a well-developed infrastructure, the Hua Hin area is an excellent choice for a seaside holiday.
 The twin resorts of Hua Hin and Cha Am have been a popular beach escape for Thai tourists for almost a century.
 It was the arrival of the railway in the 1920s which would transform Hua Hin from an unassuming fishing village to Thailand’s first seaside resort.
-The area remains as popular as ever with Thai tourists and although it is now also an established destination for international tourists, Hua Hin and Cha Am still manages to retain plenty of its local atmosphere.
+Easy to reach from Bangkok and with a good selection of beaches and family-friendly attractions, the area continues to attract Thai tourists as well as international visitors.

 What to see and do in Hua Hin and Cha Am